Skip to content

 Cùl Mòr is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 850m of ascent and takes most walkers 4-7 hours.
 Terrain: Boardwalk for the first 500m through the SSSI bog by Loch Borralan.

-Where do I park for Cùl Mòr?
+Where should I park to climb Cùl Mòr?

 Standard parking is at NC188091 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Cùl Mòr?
+When should I climb Cùl Mòr?

 The standard good-weather months for Cùl Mòr are May, June, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.